corylanou/vim-present/README.md

 # Note

 This is my first vim syntax file ever... it might be complete garbage, use as you see fit.

-# License

-Copyright © Cory LaNou.
-Distributed under the same terms as Vim itself.
-See `:help license`.